gridcentric/reactor-docs/docs/installation.md

     nova boot ... --user-data=setup-server.sh reactor-instance

+NOTE: You'll want to ensure that security groups are set up appropriately for the Reactor instance.
+The default API port is 8080, but by default this is connected through default http and https endpoints.

 # From Packages

 Reactor is normally installed from cloud-init, but you may choose to install it